joelhooks/joelhooks-com/static/readme.md

-This folder is filled with old posts exported from wordpress.
+# Static HTML exported from a wordpress blog